davewhiteland/compsci-superbasics/collections/_keyboard/control-c.md

 ---
 title: Control-C
 layout: topic
-order: 106
+order: 107
 ---

+<span class="key"><sub>ctrl</sub></span><span class="key">C</span>

-The convention for cancelling or interrupting a process is to press Ctl-C (that is: hold down CONTROL and press C).
-This sends an interrupt signal.
+The convention for cancelling or interrupting a process is to press Ctrl-C (that is: hold down the control key and press C).
+This sends an *interrupt signal*.

 It's up to the program that's listening to your keystrokes to decide how to respond.